rhsgsa/hybrid-cloud-coolstore/f5/README.md

 ```
 for w in `oc get node -oname -l node-role.kubernetes.io/worker=`; do oc label $w node-role.kubernetes.io/worker-hp=; done
-# Note, DO NOT set HP for the Submainer gateway nodes, as they will fail to boot
+# Note, DO NOT set HP for the Submariner gateway nodes, as they will fail to boot
 ```

 ```